 We’re fortunate (and brave) enough to choose what we do for a living.
 And we chose what we do because it meets important social needs.
-It is immensely satisfying for us to spend time every day with like minded people, those we work with and those who receive our professional ‘touch’.
-We employ, give and receive and earn a living from it.
+It’s immensely satisfying for us to spend time every day with like-minded people, the amazing massage practitioners we partner with and all those who receive our professional touch.
+We employ, give, receive and earn a living from it.

 But for many, this level of like-minded connection doesn’t play much of a part in their day to day.
 Most need to find this satisfaction externally – outside their work and home life activities.
-And this is where volunteering comes into play.
+And this is where volunteering often comes into play for them.

 We’re keen environmentalists and see ourselves as custodians of planet earth, understanding very well the social impact caring for the environment also has.
 They are in fact inseparable.

 What came as a real surprise were the immediate connections made with like-minded others and the relaxed and inclusive nature of their approach to us.

 We connect, we’re included, wanted and needed.
 We finish each volunteer day with a deep feeling of satisfaction.
 Replete with stories from the day.
 We’ve met new people (everyone is interesting and has their story), worked alongside new friends, learnt new skills and affected our environment and community for the better.

 We now recognise our volunteer days as stress free mental health days as much as social and environmental impact days.

 This can’t be measured in dollars and cents but in how much better we feel about ourselves through the contribution we can make to our community.
 We then take these feeling back out into the world, positively affecting others.

 We mostly volunteer during the working week with an occasional weekend day added for good measure, so our entire family can also experience the volunteer life from time to time.

 As a member of 1% for the planet and supporter of Ozharvest, our financial contributions go to a very effective not for profit who are making a big difference in our communities across Australia.